|

 Amino Acid: Benefits & Food Sources - Cleveland Clinic

-Amino acids are molecules used by all living things to make proteins.
-Your body needs 20 different amino acids to function correctly.
+Amino acids are the building blocks of protein.
+Your body needs 20 amino acids to function correctly.
 Nine of these amino acids are called essential amino acids.

 Amino acid | Definition, Structure, & Facts | Britannica